ddev/ddev.com/src/content/blog/advanced-add-on-contributor-training.md

 Most teams choose to check in their project `.ddev` directory, and this is recommended.
 All metadata and other files for an add-on are stored in the `.ddev` directory, so this works fine.
 When it's time to update an add-on with `ddev get some/add-on`, do that, check in the result, and create a pull request.

-### Customizing and add-on without "taking it over"
+### Customizing an add-on without "taking it over"

 There are times that you need to override the configuration provided by an add-on.
 Don't forget that you can do it without editing add-on files, thus making it possible to update the add-on without having to re-add your edits, etc.